 Some people give up, others feel like they have nothing to lose and turn to crime, and some turn to drugs and alcohol to escape or numb the pain.

-“Every once and a while you’ll find someone who holds onto the pain and does something remarkable with it,” she explains.
+“Every once and a while, you’ll find someone who holds onto the pain and does something remarkable with it,” she explains.

 She says that adversity and rejection have been the source of countless success stories by those who’ve transformed their struggle into motivation, resilience, and originality.

-“Our stories and our struggles make us uniquely who we are but too often out of shame or fear we silence the very narrative that is the foundation of our strength,” Saturno explains.
+“Our stories and our struggles make us uniquely who we are, but too often, out of shame or fear, we silence the very narrative that is the foundation of our strength,” Saturno explains.

-She’s also the mastermind behind the national award-winning documentary short film “Human Investment” and was named as one of 2017’s “10 Dedicated & Deserving Social Workers” in Social Work Today Magazine.
+She’s also the mastermind behind the national award-winning documentary short film “Human Investment” and was named one of 2017’s “10 Dedicated & Deserving Social Workers” in Social Work Today Magazine.

-She wouldn’t have been graced with compassion and perseverance had she not endured the struggles of her youth.
+Saturno says that she wouldn’t have been graced with compassion and perseverance had she not endured the struggles of her youth.